June/July/August 2017-Brainstorming/Building a website/ Finding right project partners

 September 2017-Task 1- Padlet- Getting to Know Each Other/ Skype sessions

 September 2017-April 2017-Skype sessions

 September 2017-Task 2- Infographs- Students create maps addressing problems of their own choice in their own countries/ communities

-October 2017-Task 3-Poll- Students choose problems that need to be solved now (using Tricider or other brainstorming software)
+October 2017-Task 3- Students choose problems that need to be solved now (using Tricider or other brainstorming software)

 November 2017-Task 4-Students work in international teams and create their own blogs using WordPress or other blog sites

 Task 4a-Students choose one real problem that is of significant interest/International Groups

 December 2017-March 2018-students create presentations or posters using Google Slides or other software and post them on their blogs.